 For another easy recipe with sausage, be sure to check out my recipe for 4-Ingredient Cheese and Sausage Pizza Bake

 - 1 head green cabbage

-- 1/2 cup carrots, very thinly cut (I bought a package of julienne cut carrots)
+- ½ cup carrots very thinly cut (I use julienne cut carrots)

 - ½ teaspoon fennel seed optional